 By Sandy Cassanelli Finding out I had breast cancer in 2013 was very hard; learning two years later that my cancer was metastatic was even more distressing.
 But both times, exercise helped me face my situation.
 I was in the best shape of my life when I was diagnosed at age 36.
 I was running, … Continued

-Medically reviewed by Clare Sullivan, BSN, MPH, CRRN What are night sweats?
-Night sweats are episodes of perspiration that occur at night while you are sleeping.
-People who experience this condition typically report waking with wet bedclothes or sheets, having an increased heart rate, and chills for 1-4 minutes.
-Menopause or a fever are leading … Continued
+What are night sweats?
+Night sweats are episodes of excessive perspiration that occur at night while one is asleep.
+People who experience this condition typically report waking with damp bedclothes or sheets, having an increased heart rate, and chills.
+There are many causes of night sweats, most of which are not related to cancer or … Continued

 A vital structure to the human body, the lymphatic system is a complex and important part of the immune system that helps maintain fluid balance within our tissues.
 Acting as a filter, it pushes lymph (a clear, watery fluid that contains white blood cells, oxygen, and other nutrients) throughout the smallest branches of blood vessels … Continued